playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 #### Vue

-Because we don't care about Vue's `index.vue.js` file, we want to tell `vue-tsc` that "We don't want to generate the JS files; only type-check to make sure everything is type-checked before building the project".
+Because we don't care about Vue's `index.vue.js` file, we want to tell `vue-tsc` that "We don't want to generate the JS files; only type-check to make sure everything is type-checked before building the project."
 We can do that by updating our `package.json`'s `script` properties:

 ```json
 "scripts": {